smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
-And the internal usage of these apps has only gone up over time.
+And the internal usage of these demo apps has only gone up over time.
 -->

 ---